CodePlays1/hotelMap/README.md

 - React Leaflet

 ## 🔧 Installation
-1. **Clone the repository:**
+ **Clone the repository:**  ,
    git clone https://github.com/CodePlays1/hotelMap
 Navigate to the project directory: cd hotelMap
-Install the dependencies:
+Install the dependencies:,
 npm install
-Start the development server:
-npm run dev
+Start the development server:, npm run dev
 📸 Preview
 Check out a sample of the project in the screenshots folder.